petterh/textedit/docs/Chapter-2-Designing-for-Users.md

 Some message boxes are just plain unnecessary.
 TextEdit uses the status bar to display messages; this makes for a more conversational and relaxed style of interaction.
 (If the user has chosen to hide the status bar, TextEdit may display a message box as a last resort.)

 The status bar has one big problem in this role: Most people don’t pay it much attention.
-To remedy this problem, TextEdit’s status bar displays highlighted text whenever it has something substantial to say (as shown in Figure 1).
+To remedy this problem, TextEdit’s status bar displays highlighted text whenever it has something substantial to say (as shown in Figure&nbsp;1).

 ![Status bar with message](Chapter-2-Designing-for-Users-Figure1.bmp)

-**Figure 1: Status bar with a message.** Highlighting makes the user pay attention.
+**Figure&nbsp;1: Status bar with a message.** Highlighting makes the user pay attention.

 In [Chapter 15](Chapter-15-Search-and-Replace.md), I’ll show you how to do away with message boxes in connection with search and replace.